Bryna Siegel Finer, IUP director of Writing Across the

 Kelli Jo Kerry-Moran, Professional Studies in

-Education, partnered with former IUP professor Wenfan Yan, now with the University of Massachusetts, to co-present a two-week workshop on interdisciplinary integrated leadership for the Beijing Institute of Education, Chaoyang Branch, China,
+Education, partnered with former IUP professor Wenfan Yan, now with the University of Massachusetts, to co-present a two-week workshop on interdisciplinary integrated leadership for the Beijing Institute of Education, Chaoyang Branch, China, in May,

 Participants of the workshop included nearly 50 school principals and assistant principals from one of the world’s largest urban school districts in the area.